VericaD/nobel_laureates_pc/documentation/DBpedia_explorer.md

-Query that retrieves a list of Nobel Prize in Physics laureates and their birth
+Retrieves a list of Nobel Prize in Physics laureates and their birth
 ```sparql
 PREFIX dbr: <http://dbpedia.org/resource/>
 PREFIX dbo: <http://dbpedia.org/ontology/>